-Although I do not have formal qualifications in diet and exercise, I have vast personal experience in both that spans some forty years.
+Although I do not hold formal qualifications in diet and exercise, I have vast personal experience in both that spans some forty years.
+Experience outweighs qualifications tenfold.

 Well that’s my story, I hope I didn't bore you too much.
 I will continue to upload new material in the coming weeks and months so please keep coming back if it isn't here now.